ANewShaman/Fraud-Detection-Watson-Studio-Replica/README.md

 ## Overview

-This repository contains a Jupyter Notebook (Fraud_Detection (1).ipynb) exploring a machine learning model for fraud detection using transaction data.
+This repository contains a Jupyter Notebook ('Fraud_Detection (1).ipynb') exploring a machine learning model for fraud detection using transaction data.
 The project aims to identify fraudulent transactions, showcasing the performance of different classification algorithms.

 ---

 ## Contents

-* `Fraud_Detection (1).ipynb`: The main Jupyter Notebook containing data analysis, model training, evaluation, and visualizations.
+* `Fraud_Detection (1).ipynb`: The main code containing data analysis, model training, evaluation, and visualizations.
-* `images/`: Directory containing screenshots of model performance metrics.
 * `README.md`: This file, providing an overview of the project.
 * `requirements.txt`: Lists all necessary Python dependencies.